annuusshha/annuusshha/README.md

 - 🤔 I’m looking for help with improving my tech repertoire.

-- 💬 Ask me through my socials.
+- 💬 Ask me through my social.

 - 📫 How to reach me: https://www.linkedin.com/in/anusha7satish